Graduate School Admissions

 Transfer of credit is based on the analysis of Official Transcripts from other accredited graduate programs.
 Courses graded “C or higher” are evaluated on a case by case basis at the discretion of TBC Graduate School.

-Trinity now offers an alternate pathway to attain a graduate degree.
+Trinity now offers an Alternative pathway to attain a graduate degree.
 Trinity will consider applicants who are mature in ministry but may not have a B.A. degree.
 Each applicant will be evaluated based on ministry and life experience and prior formal and informal education.

 A minimum of five years of ministry experience is required to be considered for the Alternative Pathway program.
 The Admissions Committee may use any of the following to evaluate eligibility for the Alternative Pathway program: